dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

     ```yaml
      # Username for accessing PowerFlex system.
+     # If authorization is enabled, username will be ignored.
    - username: "admin"
      # Password for accessing PowerFlex system.
+     # If authorization is enabled, password will be ignored.
      password: "password"
      # System name/ID of PowerFlex system.
      systemID: "ID1"
      # Previous names of PowerFlex system if used for PV.
      allSystemNames: "pflex-1,pflex-2"
      # REST API gateway HTTPS endpoint for PowerFlex system.
+     # If authorization is enabled, endpoint should be the HTTPS localhost endpoint that
+     # the authorization sidecar will listen on
      endpoint: "https://127.0.0.1"
      # Determines if the driver is going to validate certs while connecting to PowerFlex REST API interface.
      # Allowed values: true or false